craigfisk/marmalade.ai/README.md

-This is the static html website code for https://marmalade.ai
+This will be the static html website code for https://marmalade.ai

 To install and run locally: